 Take vitamins and think they are all healthy for you?
 Think again – many are dangerously overused.
 Find out which ones may actually do you more harm than good.

-By almost any measure, the use of vitamin supplements among Americans is staggeringly high.
+By almost any measure, the use of vitamin D and other supplements among Americans is staggeringly high.
 More than half of all US adults report taking a vitamin or mineral supplement in the last month, according to data from the National Health and Nutrition Examination Survey (NHANES), at a cost of more than $14 billion a year.

 What is less known — and certainly much less promoted — is that vitamin supplements are not without risks.
 In fact, nearly 60,000 cases of vitamin toxicity are reported each year to US poison control centers.

 “There is a lot of promotion of vitamin mineral supplements,” said Katherine Tucker, PhD, a professor of nutritional epidemiology and director of the Center for Population Health at the University of Massachusetts-Lowell.
 “People hear about a study, on the Internet or TV, and tend to think, ‘If some is good, more is better.’
 There is a lot of overuse and misuse.”

 This misuse and overuse of vitamin supplements is driven by a number of unfounded assumptions.

 “The most obvious one is that vitamin supplements are needed,” said Marion Nestle, PhD, MPH, an emeritus professor of nutrition, food studies, and public health at New York University, and the author of the book Food Politics.
 “I’m not aware of any convincing evidence that they make healthy people healthier.”

 Other assumptions are that vitamin supplements are safer or more important for health than prescribed medications, and that patients can direct their own supplement use without physician guidance.